Gajjar-Mohit/Sampark/README.md

 ## 🎯 Project Overview

-**SAMPARK** is a comprehensive simulation of India's digital payment ecosystem, designed to demonstrate the intricate workings of modern payment systems through practical implementation.
-This project recreates the entire payment infrastructure using dummy equivalents of real-world systems, providing a learning platform for understanding distributed payment architectures, event-driven systems, and financial technology concepts.
+**SAMPARK** is a simulation framework of India’s digital payment ecosystem, developed to help engineers and system architects understand the design principles behind large-scale payment infrastructures.
+While it does not replicate the exact internal operations of real payment networks, it closely mimics their architectural patterns and event flows to provide a realistic reference model.
+The project demonstrates how distributed, event-driven, and fault-tolerant systems can be planned when building a payment platform, making it a practical blueprint for engineers exploring financial technology architectures.

 ### 🎓 Educational Goals